materials-marketplace/user-docs/docs/source/ucs/uc2_tut.md

 The graphical user interface is handled via Flask, a Python-based web application framework.

-## How ro run th app
+## How ro run the app
 When you open the app you will be presented by the following screen

 ![UC2_app|500x300](../_static/img/ucs/uc2/initial.png)

 To begin using the app, click on the "Paste broadening simulation" button.

 ### Preparation